uzair1509/Rolling_Standard_Deviation/README.md

 ## Key Findings
-As observed and expected in the pre-COVID period, all rolling volatilities:
+As observed and expected in the pre-COVID period, all rolling volatilities remain stable with no drastic changes
 ![Volatility Over The Decade](Results/nifty_decade_rolling_sd.png)